Prisoner launches apple at bird before stomping it to death

 A Rimutaka inmate has offered no explanation as to why he threw an apple at a duck, knocking it unconscious before stomping it to death.

-Long-serving prisoner Bailey Desmond Sanders was convicted and discharged in court today after he killed the duck in an unprovoked attack last year.
+Long-serving prisoner Bailey Desmond Sanders was convicted and discharged in Hutt Valley District Court today after he killed the duck in an unprovoked attack last year.

 On the evening of December 3, Sanders was sitting at a picnic table in his unit at Rimutaka Prison.